velkoskis/matic-docs/docs/nightfall/tools/user-sdk-api.md

 ### user.checkNightfallBalances

-Get the total Nightfall Layer2 balance once the deposit have been processed by the Protocol.(link)
+Get the total Nightfall Layer2 balance once the deposit have been processed by the Protocol.

      balances = await user.checkNightfallBalances();